programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 ### Getting Started

-For this part of the lesson, we will work with files that we extracted from a disk image.
-The installation and operation of the VICE tools can't be covered here, and [you will find the necessary files to continue in the provided downloadable archive](https://github.com/programminghistorian/ph-submissions/raw/refs/heads/gh-pages/assets/reverse-engineering-born-digital-artefacts/reverse-engineering-born-digital-artefacts.zip).
+For this part of the lesson, we will work with files that we extracted from a disk image, and [you will find the necessary material to continue under this link on archive.org](#tbd).
 For this example, we acquired the cracked[^13] and a supposedly clean[^14] version of the Commodore 64 game “Summer Games”.
+At this point we need to highlight that the game was published in 1984 and is the intellectual property of Epyx Computer Software, which means that it is under copyright protection.
+Downloading the game for research can be argued to fall under fair use, but such an evaluation is not guaranteed.
+Fair use in research is often favoring criticism, scholarship, or preservation, and highly depends on national doctrines of copyright law.
+In Switzerland, for example, downloading the _Summer Games_ for research purposes is generally legal under the Federal Act on Copyright and Related Rights (CopA), even from unauthorized sources.
+This highlights another important aspects.
+Accessing and researching born-digital artifacts is not only depending on technical skills or the right kind of methodological setup, but also on legal applications that can change in time and geographical delineations.

-A first glance tells us that those games come as `.d64` files, which is a disk image—a virtual representation of a physical disk’s content.
+Back to the game, a first glance tells us that those games come as `.d64` files, which is a disk image—a virtual representation of a physical disk’s content.
 Since we are interested in investigating the cracked version, we need to contextualize our digital artefact towards that.
 A standard Commodore 64 `.d64` disk image file does not preserve most hardware-based copy protections, which was common.
 The `.d64` format captures only the standard sector data of a disk and does not record the low-level, non-standard disk structures (such as sync marks, deliberate errors, or unusual track layouts) that many C64 copy protection schemes rely on.
 As a result, games or software with sophisticated disk-based copy protection often cannot be run or properly emulated from a `.d64` image.
 For preserving original disks with copy protection intact, the `.g64` format is preferred, as it stores the low-level information needed for these protections to function.

 Finally, most `.d64` images available today have had their copy protection removed or bypassed to work in emulators.
 This would indicate that our virtual image of the cracked game might not contain everything we need to fully investigate this case.
 Let us have a closer look and compare our two versions.
 Since `.d64` is a container format, we need to unpack and reveal the container’s content first.
 There are many tools offering such a service, such as [C64-Tools](https://www.c64-tools.com/basic-2-extractor) or [DirMaster](https://style64.org/dirmaster).
-We prepared this step by using the Floppy Disk Emulator that comes with VICE, an emulator for the Commodore 64, and moved the dumped files to the respective folders 'summer_games/dump_clean' and 'summer_games/dump_sca'.
+We prepared this step by using the Floppy Disk Emulator that comes with VICE, an emulator for the Commodore 64, and moved the dumped files to the respective folders 'summer_games/dumps/clean' and 'summer_games/dumps/sca'.
 In these two folders, you will find files without a file extension, that contain binary data as well as source code.

 ### Comparing the Game's different Versions